-- 19. Prior to commencement, details of external lighting should be submitted to and approved in writing by the LPA.
-The details should clearly demonstrate that lighting will not cause excessive light pollution or disturb or prevent bat species using key foraging / commuting corridors and habitat features or accessing roost sites.
-The details should include, but not be limited to, the following: - i.
+19. Prior to commencement, details of external lighting should be submitted to and approved in writing by the LPA.
+In relation to adoptable road lighting, this will be designed in line with SGC's Street Lighting Material Specification.
+Private lighting shall be designed in line with the relevant ILP guidance.
+Additionally, The details should clearly demonstrate that lighting will not cause excessive light pollution or disturb or prevent bat species using key foraging / commuting corridors and habitat features or accessing roost sites.
+The details should include, but not be limited to, the following:

+- i.
 A drawing showing sensitive areas and/or dark corridor safeguarding areas ii.
-Description, design or specification of external lighting to be installed including shields, cowls or blinds where appropriate.

-- ii.
-A description of the luminosity of lights and their light colour including a lux contour map - iii.
-A drawing(s) showing the location and where appropriate the elevation of the light fixings - iv.
+Description, design or specification of external lighting to be installed including shields, cowls or blinds where appropriate. - ii.
+A description of the luminosity of lights and their light colour including a lux contour map iv.
+A drawing(s) showing the location and where appropriate the elevation of the light fixings v.
 Methods to control lighting control (e.g. timer operation, passive infrared sensor (PIR)).